ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

   while tables should live in `aws-athena/ctas/`.
-When naming the file for the query, the period in the model name that separates the entity name from the database namespace should be changed to a hyphen (e.g. `default.new_model` should become `default-new_model` for the purpose of the SQL file name).
+When naming the file for the query, the period in the model name that separates the entity name from the database namespace should be changed to a hyphen (e.g. `default.new_model` should become `default-new_model` for the purpose of the SQL filename).

 ```bash